jkoshchanov/AG_Grid_Finance_Demo/README.md

-*** Note *** Apologies, but did not have time left to put my scripts into POM structure to make more readable and efficienct.
-If you could give me an opportunity to discuss it, I d be happy to do so.
-Thank you again! -Jasur
-*** Note ***: Please note that I have used Python with Selenium framework and ran the scripts locally in the terminal to check the functionality and get the output.
+*** Please note that I have used Python with Selenium framework and ran the scripts locally in the terminal to check the functionality and get the output.

 # AG_Grid_Finance_Demo
 This is to demonstrate Finance page functionality in AG_Grid UI